11 Most Useless Job Skills Companies Don’t Want Today

 mnirat/Adobe Important documents in files placed in the filing cabinet

-Your computer likely is packed with folders that hold all your files.
-The idea is based on paper filing systems that once were the standard way to organize papers in offices.
+Your computer is likely packed with folders that hold all your files.
+The idea is based on paper filing systems that once were the standard way to organize office papers.

-Understanding filing systems and filing folders is a job for the technology department, now that virtual files have replaced the paper that once went into physical filing cabinets.
+Understanding filing systems and filing folders is a job for the technology department now that virtual files have physical files.
 Those who work in other departments no longer need to boast of this skill.

 Computer languages